Particular/docs.particular.net/nservicebus/messaging/routing.md

 #### Special cases

 Sometimes there is a need to override the address translation for the single endpoint instance e.g. because the auto-generated address violates a constraint imposed by the transport.
 Such special case mappings have precedence over other mappings.
-In order to register an exception you need to use following API:
+In order to register an exception use following API:

 snippet:Routing-SpecialCaseTransportAddress

 #### Rules

 User-provided rules override the transport defaults.
-In order to register a rule you need to use following API:
+In order to register a rule use following API:

 snippet:Routing-TransportAddressRule